ErinaTheDummy/SwordToShield/Gamemaster_Resources/AccursedJournal.md

 an afflicted creature's skin.
 When attached to a host they appear as multicolored koi tattoos that swim across the skin.
-Skin swimmers move along the skin of a host consuming scabs and various other dead cells, causing them to regain 1 less hitpoint per stamina die when rolling health gained during a rest.
+Skin swimmers move along the skin of a host consuming scabs and various other dead cells, causing them to regain 1 less hitpoint per hit die when rolling health gained during a rest.
 When not attached to a host skin swimmers can be found in clear water ponds, lakes and various streams, appearing as colorful glowing koi fish.